mattdp/pdf-to-anki/README.md

 Issues it might help you with
 -------------

-## Manually creating an Anki deck

-I didn't find many guidelines on formatting Anki imports with attachments.
+Manually creating an Anki deck: I didn't find many guidelines on formatting Anki imports with attachments.
 Between the program and the text file, you should be able to save a lot of work in creating your own decks.

-## Syntax for changing PDF quality in RMagick

-I had to play around for a while to figure out the syntax for changing PDF quality.
+Syntax for changing PDF quality in RMagick: I had to play around for a while to figure out the syntax for changing PDF quality.